Teemo Build Guide by DaSticks

 - Bait Camille into ulting ontop of a shroom.

 - Sometimes the best way to dodge Tactical Sweep will be to run towards Camille.

-Recommended build: Dark Harvest (see above) but consider maxing Q
+Recommended build: Electrocute (see above) but consider maxing Q

 Building high damage and maxing Q into Darius means you can poke him down from outside his pull range.
 You can also all in Darius and ignite him to lower his Q healing.